 Step 4: Using your ruler, measure the length of your decagon side on BOTH of these lines, and mark with a point.

-Step 5: Using these new points, repeat Step 3: until you have completed your shape.
+Step 5: Using these new points, repeat Step 3: until you have completed your decagon shape.

 Step 7: Using a heavier line connect the ten points to finish your construction.

-A quick check to ensure your nonagon shape is accurate, is to measure all side lengths with your ruler.
+A quick check to ensure your shape is accurate, is to measure all side lengths with your ruler.
 If you have done it correctly all sides will measure the same!

-The use of coloring sheets allows your child to start experimenting with polygons of all kinds.
-A great first step is to encourage your child to color in shapes adjacent to eachother with the same color, until their shape starts to look like 'something'.
+The use of coloring sheets allows your child to start experimenting with triangles.
+A great first step is to encourage your child to color in triangles adjacent to each other with the same color, until their shape starts to look like 'something'.